Learn more about the speaker lineup for TED2017.

 The actress stars with Viola Davis in the upcoming Steve McQueen film Widows, and as Harriet Tubman in the biopic Harriet.

-Emily Esfahani Smith is the author of The Power of Meaning: Crafting a Life That Matters, a book that explores what "meaning" means.
-She says: "In recent decades, there's been a rising tide of alienation, drift, boredom and depression throughout society.
-To be psychologically and spiritually healthy, we need to believe that our lives matter.
+Emily Esfahani Smith is the author of The Power of Meaning: Crafting a Life That Matters, a book that explores how we can each find meaning in life.
+She says: "In recent decades, there's been a rising tide of despair across the world—people feeling more depressed and alone, and even ending their lives.
+To be psychologically and spiritually healthy, we need to believe that our lives are meaningful.
 We all need to discover ways to feel connected to something larger than ourselves -- to feel that our lives make sense.
-Fortunately, the search for meaning doesn’t require some grand or esoteric pursuit, as many people think.
-The untapped sources of meaning are all around us -- right here, right now."
+Fortunately, we can all do this -- we can all create meaningful lives."

-Smith draws on psychology, philosophy and literature to write about the human experience—why we are the way we are and how we can find grace and meaning in a world that is full of suffering.
-Her writing has appeared in the Wall Street Journal, New York Times and The Atlantic.
+Smith draws on psychology, philosophy and literature to write about the human experience -- why we are the way we are and how we can find grace and meaning in a world that is full of suffering.
+Her articles "There's More to Life than Being Happy" and "Masters of Love," originally published in The Atlantic, have been read more than 30 million times.
+Her writing has also appeared in the Wall Street Journal, New York Times and TIME.
+She is an instructor in positive psychology at the University of Pennsylvania.
 She is also a columnist for The New Criterion, as well as an editor at the Stanford University's Hoover Institution, where she manages the Ben Franklin Circles project, a collaboration with the 92nd Street Y and Citizen University to build meaning in local communities.

 Noah Feldman is a professor and writer who tries to figure out how to make the government follow the rules; what the rules are that the government has to follow; and what to do if the rules are being broken.
 In his work, he asks questions like: How can a 225-year-old constitutional blueprint still work?
 Can you design a new and better constitution from scratch in places like Iraq and Tunisia?
 What rights do we have, really?